lavanyagarg112/react-web-forum/README.md

 ## Deployment

 When deployed, change the fetch link under Signup page accordingly, as well as the routes in routes.rb of rails if needed.
+Even for logged in ig.

+## To add

+(In order: )

+User Profile: replace logout with user profile to add author name after sign up compulsorily

+Add tags and display name to post

+Save Post and show on screen

+Add comments

+Add Favourites

+Add Search Functionality for Posts

+Add Search Functionality for Users